 Very Sweet/Luscious > 120g/l RS

 Ok, so what does the term “low sugar” mean?
 In my opinion, this is mostly a marketing term.
 It gives an indication to the consumer that this wine falls in the low range of dry, or might even sit in the bone dry category.
 Personally I don’t count my calories or sugar intake when it comes to wine.
 I’m in the biz, I taste (and generally spit) a lot of wine, and the level of sugar (from a nutritional standpoint) doesn’t appeal or apply to me.
-However, someone watching what they eat/drink or counting sugar intake, might be interested in that term and might seek it out in a wine.
+However, someone watching what they eat/drink or counting sugar intake might be interested in that term and might seek it out in wine.
 The key piece to remember is that a term like “low sugar” is not regulated.
-Someone at 1g/L might say their wine is “low sugar” whereas someone who makes a wine at 9g/L might call their wine “low sugar”.
-And the consumer won’t know the difference unless they seek out the tech sheet to get the details.
+Someone at 1g/L might say their wine is “low sugar” whereas someone who makes wine at 9g/L might call their wine “low sugar”.
+And the consumer won’t know the difference of the sugar content in wine unless they seek out the tech sheet to get the details.

 I recently interviewed Amanda Scott, who is the founder of Thomson & Scott, a line of Champagne and Prosecco that bills itself as ultra low sugar, vegan, and organic.
 Amanda is leading the “transparency in wine” movement by creating a company that asks consumers to demand what’s in their bottles.
 In fact, she is the (self-proclaimed) first person in the industry to publicly call out for it.
 Amanda thinks it is a no-brainer and is shocking that in 2019 we have no idea what is in our wine bottle.
 I tend to agree!